bgrainger/leeroy-pull-request-builder/README.md

 ## How to Use

+Once leeroy-pull-request-builder is set up (see [How to Configure](#how-to-configure) below), pull requests opened against the configured repositories should automatically be built, and push their status back to GitHub Enterprise.

+### Force a Rebuild

+To force a PR to be reintegrated, enter the text `rebuild this` as a comment on the PR.

+### Build two PRs at once

+If PR #123 in RepoA requires PR #456 in RepoB to build successfully, go to https://git/Org/RepoA/pull/123 and add a comment with the text `Include https://git/Org/RepoB/pull/456`.
+(You can include this text in the description when you open a PR, or you can add it as a PR comment afterwards; however, you can't edit the description of an existing PR to add this comment, because GitHub doesn't raise a notification for that edit.)

+You can also use the synonyms "Includes …" or "Depends on …".

+## How to Configure

 ### Jenkins

 Create a new Jenkins job, based on your existing job, with the suffix "-PR" appended.